SamCullin/SamCullin.github.io/resume.md

 ## Profile

-Engineering Leader with 8+ years of experience scaling high-performance teams and delivering cloud-native platforms, with a strong focus on emerging technologies including Artificial Intelligence.
-Proven track record of structuring and coaching cross-functional squads, aligning technical roadmaps to business goals, and fostering inclusive, high-trust engineering cultures.
-Skilled in stakeholder management, end-to-end delivery, and operating within startup timeframes.
+Engineering leader with over 8 years of experience in scaling high-performance teams and delivering cloud-native platforms, with a strong emphasis on emerging technologies, including artificial intelligence.
+Proven track record in structuring and coaching cross-functional squads, aligning technical roadmaps with business goals, and fostering inclusive, high-trust engineering cultures.
+Skilled in stakeholder management, end-to-end delivery, and operating within startup timelines.

 ## Professional Skills